Inductively Coupled Plasma Mass Spectrometry (ICP-MS)

 FAQ on Inductively Coupled Plasma Mass Spectrometry (ICP-MS)

-Our network of material testing labs regularly provides ICP-MS testing services for trace elements and ultra-trace analysis in high-purity materials.
+Our network of material testing labs regularly provides inductively coupled plasma-mass spectrometry (ICP-MS) testing services for trace elements and ultra-trace analysis in high-purity materials.

-Elemental analysis with ICP-MS including sample prep starts from $400/sample.
+Elemental analysis with inductively coupled plasma-mass spectrometry (ICP-MS), including sample prep, starts from $400/sample.

-Owing to its high sensitivity, ICP-MS is the preferred technique for the detection and analysis of trace amounts to major concentrations of all elements.
+Due to its high sensitivity, inductively coupled plasma-mass spectrometry (ICP-MS) is the preferred technique for detecting and analyzing trace amounts to major concentrations of all elements.
 Other uses include trace level impurities detection, heavy metal speciation studies in pharmaceuticals, metals analysis in wafer surfaces, etc.

 ICP elemental analysis involves ionization of samples by extremely hot plasma.
-These excited ions are detected by either a mass spectroscopy unit (ICP-MS) or via atomic emission spectroscopy (ICP-AES).
+These excited ions are detected by either a mass spectroscopy unit inductively coupled plasma-mass spectrometry (ICP-MS) or via atomic emission spectroscopy (ICP-AES).
 While ICP-AES can detect in the ppb range, ICP-MS can detect much lower concentrations down to ppt (parts per trillion).